Elehuris Montero Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.05 team ERA ranks 13th among all MLB pitching staffs.
+- The Brewers have the 11th-ranked team ERA among all MLB pitching staffs (4.02).

-- Brewers pitchers combine to rank 23rd in baseball in home runs given up (143 total, 1.3 per game).
+- Brewers pitchers combine to allow 144 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- In his last appearance on Tuesday, the righty threw six innings against the Washington Nationals, giving up three earned runs while surrendering six hits.
+- The left-hander last appeared on Wednesday against the Washington Nationals, when he went four innings, allowing one earned run while giving up three hits.

+- The 36-year-old has amassed an ERA of 3.01, with 6.4 strikeouts per nine innings, in 14 games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.